Zequez/logseq-vault/pages/Food Gremlin Loves To Eat.md

-- Messes for other peoplo to pick up
+- Notice the messes that you create for other people to pick up
+	- Physical messes
+	- Energetic messes
+	- Mental messes
+	- Emotional messes
-	-
+- Ask for feedback
 - Examples:
 	- Creating the story that your boss is an enemy and having regular confrontations.
 	- Weekly social gatherings with alcohol, coming home late and drunk.